nickjhathaway/armadillo/README.txt

-5: Linux and Mac OS X: Installation
+5: Linux and macOS: Installation
 ===================================

 * Step 1:
   Ensure a C++ compiler is installed on your system.

-  Caveat: on Mac OS X you will need to install Xcode and then type the following command in a terminal window: xcode-select --install
+  Caveat: on macOS you will need to install Xcode and then type the following command in a terminal window: xcode-select --install